 Water Quality Standards and Policies for this Basin

-(1) pH (hydrogen ion concentration). pH values may not fall outside the following range: all Basin streams (other than main stem Columbia River and the “channel” segment of the West Division Main Canal): 6.5-9.0.
-When greater than 25 percent of ambient measurements taken between June and September are greater than pH 8.7, and as resources are available according to priorities set by the Department, the Department will determine whether the values higher than 8.7 are anthropogenic or natural in origin.
+(1) pH (hydrogen ion concentration). pH values may not fall outside the following range: all Basin streams except the main stem Columbia River and the “constructed channel” segment of the West Division Main Canal: 6.5-9.0.
+When more than 25 percent of ambient measurements taken between June and September are greater than pH 8.7, and as resources are available according to priorities set by DEQ, DEQ will determine whether the values higher than 8.7 are anthropogenic or natural in origin.

-(2) The following criteria apply to the West Division Main Canal and supersede the water quality standards in OAR 340-041-0011 through 340-041-0036:
+(2) The following criteria apply to the “constructed channel” segment of the West Division Main Canal and supersede the water quality standards in OAR 340-041-0011 through 340-041-0036 for the “constructed channel” segment of the canal.
+The criteria in (b) and (c) also apply to the “overflow channels” segment of the West Division Main Canal.

-(a) Canal waters may not exceed the numeric criteria shown in Table 315.
-These criteria apply from the uppermost irrigation withdrawal to the confluence with the Columbia River end of the “constructed channel” segment of the canal;
+(a) Canal waters may not exceed the numeric criteria shown in Table 315 from the uppermost irrigation withdrawal to the confluence with the Columbia River end of the “constructed channel” segment of the canal.

-(b) Toxic substances shall not be present in canal waters in amounts that are likely to singularly or in combination harm the designated beneficial uses of the canal or downstream waters.
+(b) Toxic substances must not be present in canal waters in amounts likely to singularly or in combination harm the designated beneficial uses of the canal or downstream waters.
 The presence of substances at naturally occurring levels shall not be considered harmful to the designated uses;

 (c) Sediment load and particulate size shall not exceed levels that interfere with irrigation or the other designated beneficial uses of the canal;